 Security Systems: Knock, Knock…

 Who’s there?
 The Internet of Things.
 While efficiency and conservation are certainly IoT benefits, its potential to have improved control over home security is a primary focus.
-Smart locks, like Kwikset’s Kevo, a Bluetooth enabled electronic deadbolt, and various connected home security systems, such as iSmartAlarm, offer a variety of features including door and window sensors, motion detectors, video cameras and recording mechanisms.
+Smart locks, like Kwikset’s Kevo, a Bluetooth-enabled electronic deadbolt, and various connected home security systems, offer a variety of features including door and window sensors, motion detectors, video cameras, and recording mechanisms.
 All of which are connected to a mobile device and accessible via the cloud, thus enabling you to access real-time information on the security status of your home.
 Naturally, there is a great deal of scrutiny regarding the level of trust in controlling your home’s security system via a mobile device, but it begs earnest exploration when weighing the potential benefits and peace of mind it provides homeowners.

 How is the Seemingly Impossible, Possible?

 Currently there are a handful of operating systems and networks allowing M2M communication; all of which present a handful of pros and cons, depending on your needs.
 Here’s a quick breakdown of the top contenders.

 Undoubtedly, Wi-Fi is a fixture in nearly every home, so it goes without saying that a wide range of automated devices are already compatible with this standard and thus its advantages are numerous.
 Nearly everyone has access to Wi-Fi and many, if not all, consumers considering home automation systems have it installed.
 Wi-Fi was designed to handle large amounts of data traffic, so bandwidth to control your home devices is not an issue.
 From a security perspective, Wi-Fi Protected Access (WPA and WPA2) encryption has been shown to provide reasonable security for home users when activated and implemented.